Low-Order Bessel-Type PID Dynamics in Lithium-Based Tritium Breeding and Heat-Removal Systems: Discussion and Final Remarks

 \section{Discussion and Final Remarks}

-Lithium-based components in D-T fusion systems both breed tritium and remove heat in tokamak blankets and deuteron-lithium neutron sources.
-We combine nuclear data for D-T and lithium reactions, simplified thermohydraulic modeling of a liquid Li jet, and an operator-theoretic feedback-control description to reveal the coupling between neutronics, thermal management, and control in these systems.
+Lithium-based components in D-T fusion systems both breed T and remove heat in tokamak blankets and D-Li neutron sources.
+We combine nuclear data for D-T and Li reactions, simplified thermohydraulic modeling of a liquid Li jet, and an operator-theoretic feedback-control description to reveal the coupling between neutronics, thermal management, and control in these systems.

 The jet thermal-expansion model, based on mass conservation and heat conduction, demonstrates that pronounced beam loading induces temperature and velocity perturbations that can be quantitatively characterized by a small set of scalar observables, such as the peak temperature and the maximum transverse velocity.
 These observables are natural error variables for feedback design and support low-order dynamical models, as in our lumped jet-temperature example driven by a Bessel-modulated heat source.